OmniLayer/spec/README.md

 | Previous amount for sale  | Amount for sale|
 | Previous amount desired  | Amount desired|

-If multiple sell orders match the corresponding values, the Update must be applied to the oldest sell order based on blocktime and transaction sequence number within the block.
+If multiple sell orders match the corresponding values, the Update must be applied to the oldest sell order based on block number and transaction sequence number within the block.

 The amount reserved from the available balance for this address must be adjusted to reflect the new amount for sale.
 Note that the amount for sale as a result of the update is limited by the available balance at the time of the update plus the existing sell order amount not yet matched at the time of the update.